rashmiJayawardhana/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-Built a responsive Angular TIC-TAC-TOE game from scratch, then deployed it as an installable Progressive Web App (PWA) using Vercel.
+Developed a responsive Tic-Tac-Toe game from scratch using Angular.
+The project includes interactive gameplay logic, responsive design, and a clean user interface.
+Deployed on Vercel for seamless accessibility and optimized performance.